Bakhtawar Bhutto reveals reason why Asif Zardari left for Dubai

 “If he [Asif Zardari] did not run away for eleven years of jail why would he now.
 [Zardari] faced courts under every regime but never ran,” she wrote on Twitter.

-According to Bakhtawar Bhutto, Asif Zardari arrived in Dubai to celebrate first birthday of his grandson.
+According to Bakhtawar Bhutto, Asif Zardari arrived in Dubai to celebrate his first birthday as a grandfather.

 It should be noted that Asif Zardari’s two consecutive meetings lasting several hours with Pakistan Muslim League-Quaid chief Chaudhry Shujaat a few days ago, turned the political game of the Punjab CM election on its head.